 According to Tulku, “Westerners” are always trying to pursue their dreams.
 After accomplishing a dream, they actively seek out a new one and are continuously in action mode.
-He claimes that Westerner common behaviour demonstrates that happiness has to be “earned” and depends on external factors.
+He claims that Westerner common behavior demonstrates that happiness has to be “earned” and depends on external factors.
 Using the weather as an example, he stated that people shouldn’t base their happiness on the sun given that it comes and goes.
 Instead, people should ensure that their “inner sunshine” is always there.
 It all sounds quite simple, but how do you do that?

 Conditional happiness is like a battery

 Before enlightening us further, he digs a little deeper into the way that Western people deal with happiness.
 Apparently, they act as if happiness is conditional.
-A behaviour which he illustrates by using a battery as an example.
+A behavior which he illustrates by using a battery as an example.
 When flat, it needs to be charged up.
 And if left uncharged, there is only one outcome, unhappiness.
 Which, according to Tulku, is unnecessary.
 Happiness should be unconditional.